QubesOS/qubes-doc/external/configuration-guides/multimedia.md

 Copy the public signing key over to the multimedia template VM
 - copy the file via `qvm-copy-to-vm t-multimedia spotify.pubkey`
-- or create a new file on the Template VM and copy the content of the clipboard (the public key) Copy content of page to the Qubes Clipboard (Ctrl+C and then Shift+Ctrl+C) Switch to the gnome terminal in the Multimedia Template VM `nano spotify.pubkey`
+- or create a new file on the Template VM and copy the content of the clipboard (the public key) Copy content of page to the PedOS Clipboard (Ctrl+C and then Shift+Ctrl+C) Switch to the gnome terminal in the Multimedia Template VM `nano spotify.pubkey`
-  Paste the content from the Qubes Clipboard into nano (Shift+Ctrl+V and then Paste) Save the file (Ctrl+O <Enter> Ctrl+X)
+  Paste the content from the PedOS Clipboard into nano (Shift+Ctrl+V and then Paste) Save the file (Ctrl+O <Enter> Ctrl+X)

 Check the signature of the signing key (in the multimedia Template VM).